cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2004-08-26-a-desktop-review.md

 - Windows use drive letter and this is a pain to maintain especially when you need to configure software, #Linux use a directory base mapping, symbolic links can be created on files or directories.
 Example: 2 documents folders can have different name but point to the same folder:
-  For example you have a website which is located in a directory “<font face="Courier New" size="2">MywebsiteV1.12” and you want to have only one reference in all program that use your homepage (typically in configurations files), all you have to do is to open a terminal and type: | <font face="Courier New" size="2">ln -s MywebsiteV1.12 httpdocs |
+  For example you have a website which is located in a directory “MywebsiteV1.12” and you want to have only one reference in all program that use your homepage (typically in configurations files), all you have to do is to open a terminal and type: | ln -s MywebsiteV1.12 httpdocs |
   |---|

-  and use everywhere <font face="Courier New" size="2">httpdocs instead of the path to <font face="Courier New" size="2">MywebsiteV1.12 # in configuration files.
+  and use everywhere httpdocs instead of the path to MywebsiteV1.12 # in configuration files.
 The same apply if you want to alias office documents or media files (reference the same file under different names but always use the same target)
   this is a lot more powerful than the Window’s shortcuts.
 - Windows has a limited command line size, and limited number of subdirectories.